g00glen00b/dimitri.codes/content/posts/2021/2021-09-14-bundling-react-spring-boot/index.md

 There are several ways to implement this, as mentioned on [this Stack Overflow post](https://stackoverflow.com/questions/44692781/configure-spring-boot-to-redirect-404-to-a-single-page-app).

-Personally, I prefer writing a filter like this:
+Personally, I prefer writing a filter that sends all webpage requests back to `index.html`.

+To do so, we first need to create a new filter.
+Since some projects might use a context path, I'm also including the context path property and default it to an empty string if not given.

 ```java
 @Component